 - Improved digital media and maker spaces which are already wildly popular at the Library

 - Opening of the Chicago Street entrance to allow easier access to pedestrians

+The total estimated cost for the project is $10.5 million.
 While planning for the project for many years and responsible budgeting, the Library has set aside $4 million in reserves to help fund this project.
 The Library has requested an estimated $6.5 million from the City of Joliet to be included in the 2020 budget.
-If approved, construction could start in late 2020.
-Library officials plan to keep the building open during construction.

 In 2018, the Joliet Public Library provided over 3,000 free programs for adults, children and young adults at both their locations, welcoming over 90,500 attendees.
 The Library has a collection of 267,620 printed materials and over 56,000 e-Books.
 The Ottawa Street Branch welcomed about 175,000 visitors last year.

 “As the third largest city in Illinois, Joliet should have a modern public library that reflects the changing needs of a resurging downtown,” said Millen.
 “Joliet Public Library, in the heart of downtown, can be an anchor to economic development and growth.
 Together with the City of Joliet, we can create a unique and fabulous destination for our community.”